 The action object can also contain other information.
 For example in this case

-in the action which will be the array
+we will store an entry called index in the action which will be the array

 index of the point that should be marked as a favourite.